 One of the most obvious proofs that God is a Family is repeated over and over in the New Testament.
 The word “son” is used 422 times in the New Testament alone.
 In at least half of those instances, the word is referring to Jesus Christ—the Son of God the Father.
 The word “father” is used 352 times in the New Testament and, in over 250 cases, it refers to God the Father.
 Father and Son—family!

 Here is what Dr. Stavrinides wrote in the above-mentioned Worldwide News: “The names ‘Father’ and ‘Son’ do indicate a family relationship.”
-So he admits that it does seem to indicate a family relationship.
-But, he says, “the error creeps into the concept when the relationship is understood in terms of separate beings.“ He then goes on to explain that, on the human level, a father and son are separate beings.
-He said, “the father-son relationship is meaningful only in light of these limitations.”
+So he admitted that it does seem to indicate a family relationship.
+But, he said, “the error creeps into the concept when the relationship is understood in terms of separate beings.”
+He then went on to explain that, on the human level, a father and son are separate beings.
+He said, “[T]he father-son relationship is meaningful only in light of these limitations.”
 As for God the Father and Christ the Son, Dr. Stavrinides said, “it is a gross misunderstanding to think of God in such terms.”
 In other words, the terms “father” and “son” only have meaning in a relationship with limitations, according to Dr. Stavrinides.
-He reasons that since God and the Son do not have limitations, they are not a family.
-And because of this he writes, “this is another way of saying that God is not a family (a word that has meaning only in the context of limited human beings).”
+He reasoned that since God and the Son do not have limitations, they are not a family.
+And because of this he wrote, “[T]his is another way of saying that God is not a family (a word that has meaning only in the context of limited human beings).”
 Instead of being a proof that God is a Family, Dr. Stavrinides twists it around to say it’s a proof that God is not a family!

 Again, we must go back to John 1.
 The first few verses reveal that there were two Personages, as we have already pointed out.
 Verse 14 says, “the Word was made flesh.”
 A little further in the verse it says, “and we beheld his glory, the glory as of the only begotten of the Father.”
 In other words, when the Word was “made flesh,” He became the Son!
 At this point, He was the begotten Son of God, not yet born.
 Notice Luke 1:35: “… that holy thing which shall be born of thee shall be called the Son of God.”
 When the Word became the Son, then obviously, God became the Father!